lookfirst/systemjs-seed/README.md

 - `gulp test` to run karma tests
 - `gulp lint` to run jshint
-- `export SITUATION=production && gulp run` to bundle, cache bust, minify and run in production mode
+- `export SITUATION=production && gulp run` to bundle, cache bust, minify and run in production mode (Great for Heroku)

 ### Tooling